Read me

 Mike: Congratulations, Larry.
 It’s a brave man who takes control of his own destiny.

-It pays me to make another, third-in-a-row reference to the ‘wisdoms’ of Arthur from the ‘Passengers’: you can’t get so hung up on where you’d rather be that you forget how to make the most of where you are.
-Speaking in concrete terms of Larry Burrows’ story, in his life he has needed if not for the happiness itself, but for a chance to build this well-being.
-An adorable dog from the street, a devoted loving wife, faithful loyal friends, friendly terms with both CEO and company owner, Larry’s own house: all these have proved to be more important than any established markers of success.
-The point is that being granted wealth, opportunities, luxurious cars, and a mansion, social status at the parties, first things first for Larry was to share these goods with his closest ones.
-Once found out that they are not with him anymore, the value of such new acquisitions happened to be elusive.
-You lose the worth of any gains if you do not have close people to share all these with them.
-With people, who love you not for your successes.
+It pays me to make another, third-in-a-row reference to the ‘pearls of wisdom’ of Arthur from the ‘Passengers’: you can’t get so hung up on where you’d rather be that you forget how to make the most of where you are.
+Speaking in concrete terms of Larry Burrows’ story, in his life, he has needed, not for the happiness itself, but for a chance to build this well-being.
+An adorable dog from the street, a devoted, loving wife, faithful, loyal friends, friendly terms with both CEO and company owner, Larry’s own house—all these have proved to be more important than any established markers of success.
+The point is that, being granted wealth, opportunities, luxurious cars, a mansion, and social status at the parties, the first thing for Larry was to share these goods with his closest ones.
+Once found out that they were not with him anymore, the value of such new acquisitions happened to be elusive.
+You lose the worth of any gains if you do not have close people to share all these with.
+With people who love you, not for your successes.

 Ellen Burrows: Larry, if we had such a great life together, why’d you want it changed?